rhomobile/rhomobile-docs/eb/en/edge/api/Record.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description

-<p>Use if record type is NFC_NDEF_RTD_URI.
+Use if record type is NFC_NDEF_RTD_URI.
 For values please see NFC Forum.
-This property will be ignored in read tag mode, you should find it in a payload.</p>
+This property will be ignored in read tag mode, you should find it in a payload.
 ####Access